sihanzhang1029/Hiring-Coding-Challenge-1/README.md

 5. Since Reformation only sells women's clothes and new clothes, the gender will always be women and the secondhand will always be False.

+6. For better presentation, I added two print statements to show the total number of clothes and the progress of getting info of the clothes.

 ---